-- Improve community health and wellbeing through active recreation - 2.
-Provide a diversity of active recreation opportunities - Focus active recreation opportunities at the novice-tointermediate skill proficiency level - Provide opportunities that are convenient, affordable and accessible - Provide for intergenerational use and support a wide crosssection of the community to be physically active, with a focus on people with low physical activity levels - Provide opportunities for social interaction, connection, fun and challenge - 7.
+- 1. Improve community health and wellbeing through active recreation - 2.
+Provide a diversity of active recreation opportunities - 3.
+Focus active recreation opportunities at the novice-tointermediate skill proficiency level - 4.
+Provide opportunities that are convenient, affordable, accessible and safe

+- 5. Provide for intergenerational use and support a wide crosssection of the community to be physically active, with a focus on people with low physical activity levels - 6.
+Provide opportunities for social interaction, connection, fun and challenge - 7.
 Establish partnerships to drive delivery and sustainability